Hafizh246/RKS-Project/README.md

 The website still uses account for lecturer and student the same as the original wireframe, workflow and UAT.

-Because the database of the account has not been connected in the website the lecturer's account username:lecturer password:lecturer
+Because the database of the account has not been connected in the website so that the register form for account has not been made

+the lecturer's account username:lecturer password:lecturer

 student username: admin password:uad